-EPQ: The Extended Project Qualification is a widely recognised course which is the equivalent of one A Level.
+EPQ: The Extended Project Qualification is a widely recognised course which is the equivalent of an AS or half an A Level.
 This qualification is hugely valued by top universities as it helps develop undergraduate skills such as independent research, critical thinking and time management.
 You will work with a supervisor to produce either an extended essay-style piece of writing, or an artefact.
 The best bit?
 Your EPQ can be about whatever you like, allowing you to explore your passions and interests and produce a piece of work of which you can be proud.